mlurz92/AvocadoSign-Optimized/docs/Application_Guide.md

 ## 3. The Application Modules in Detail (Tabs)

-The application is divided into six main modules, accessible via the navigation bar.
+The application is divided into five main modules, accessible via the navigation bar.

 ### 3.1.
 Data Tab
 *   **Purpose:** To display and explore the underlying patient dataset based on the **Global Cohort Selection**.